syncfusion/blazor-docs/src/charts/bullet-chart/axis-customization.md

 ## Axis Label and Category Label Customization

-The label color, opacity, font size, font family, font weight and font style can be customized by using the [`BulletChartCategoryLabelStyle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartCategoryLabelStyle.html) setting for category and the [`BulletChartLabelStyle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLabelStyle.html) setting for axis label.
-The [`EnableRangeColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartCommonFont.html#Syncfusion_Blazor_Charts_BulletChartCommonFont_EnableRangeColor) property specifies the color of axis label and represents the color from corresponding range colors.
+The label color, opacity, font size, font family, font weight, and font style can be customized by using the [`BulletChartCategoryLabelStyle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartCategoryLabelStyle.html) setting for category and the [`BulletChartLabelStyle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLabelStyle.html) setting for axis label.
+The [`EnableRangeColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartCommonFont.html#Syncfusion_Blazor_Charts_BulletChartCommonFont_EnableRangeColor) property specifies the color of the axis label and represents the color from the corresponding range colors.

 ```csharp
 @using Syncfusion.Blazor.Charts